Autofill doesn’t work on my Android device

 Dashlane isn't automatically filling in the password on one of your online accounts, or isn't filling in in forms on the web?

 There are several reasons this might occur.
 To solve the problem, please verify the following, in this order:

 1. Is everything installed and set up properly?

 As the Dashlane Browser is already a part of the Dashlane app, there is nothing to do in addition to installing the app in order to get it set up.
 It will provide the best experience in terms of autofill on Android.

 Other Android apps and browsers

-On Android, Dashlane can auto-fill your login and password in most of your other apps as well as on most of your websites in Chrome, Edge and Samsung Browser.
+On Android, Dashlane can autofill your login and password in most of your other apps as well as on most of your websites in Chrome and Edge.